terminusdb/terminuscms-docs/reference-guides/schema-migration.md

 dependent so different operations orders can lead to different changes to the instance data.

-Some operations are known as *weakening* operations, as they can always be performed without altering the existing instance data.
-These are essentially *backward* compatible operations.
+Some operations are known as [weakening](../explanations/weakening.md) operations, as they can always be performed without altering the existing instance data.
+These are essentially *backward compatible* operations.
+This includes changing a range to a less specific or optional range, adding new optional fields, or adding new classes.

 ## DeleteClass